josehu07/summerset/README.md

 python3 scripts/local_clients.py -h
 ```

-And for running on a set of distributed machines (requiring correctly filled `scripts/remote_hosts.toml` file):
+And for a set of distributed machines (requiring correctly filled `scripts/remote_hosts.toml` file):

 ```bash
 python3 scripts/distr_cluster.py -h
 python3 scripts/distr_clients.py -h
 ```

-Note that these scripts use `sudo` and assume specific ranges of available ports.
+Note that these scripts use `sudo` and assume specific ranges of available ports, so a server machine environment is recommended.

 ## TODO List